Menu

 The morning session, led by professional photographer Chris Martin, explores the craft of visual storytelling — composition, emotion, and technique — culminating in a hands-on photography exercise.

-In the afternoon, acclaimed author and Episcopal priest Lauren Winner guides participants through the art of written storytelling, offering tools and frameworks for capturing the sacred in everyday life.
+In the afternoon, acclaimed author and Episcopal priest The Rev. Lauren Winner, PhD guides participants through the art of written storytelling, offering tools and frameworks for capturing the sacred in everyday life.

 You’ll leave with sharpened skills, fresh insight, and new ways to proclaim the Good News.